 On page 186 of the book, photos and a complete listing of the figure's equipment appear alongside additional text.
 In this section, three of the above errors are repeated and a fourth appears.
 The text section states:

-"His uniform was the same as worn by Royal Mounted Police in British Columbia, . . . " Why only British Columbia?
-The RCMP are a federal police unit and they serve in all provinces and territories of Canada, other than for those with a provincial police force such as Ontario and Quebec.
+"His uniform was the same as worn by Royal Mounted Police in British Columbia, . . . " Why only in British Columbia?
+The RCMP is a federal police force that serves in all provinces and territories of Canada (other than for those with a provincial police force such as Ontario and Quebec).

 On pages 48 and 189 of the second edition of the encyclopedia (The Complete Encyclopedia to GI Joe, 2nd Edition, Copyright 1997 by Vincent Santelmo, Published by Krause Publications), the exact same text appears as that contained on pages 48 and 186 of the first edition and, therefore, all the above errors are repeated.
 In addition, the second edition contains the following new text in the fifth paragraph of page 448: